Skip to main content

 In standalone mode (without the desktop app), the reload flow is the same except the server performs a self-restart instead of being respawned by the desktop app (see Standalone Mode below).

-External sources can facilitate plugin installation via protocol URLs:
+External sources can facilitate node installation via protocol URLs:

 SourceRaw SpecEncoded URL